sigma0-dev/zkbitcoin/whitepaper/index.md

 ## Abstract

 We introduce a light multi-party computation protocol to verify zero-knowledge proof circuits on Bitcoin.
-This enables two use-cases: stateless zkApps (zero-knowledge applications) that lock funds on Bitcoin until users unlock them using zero-knowledge proofs, and stateful zkApps that allow users to update, deposit, and withdraw from a zkApp using zero-knowledge proofs.
+This enables two use-cases: stateless zkapps (zero-knowledge applications) that lock funds on Bitcoin until users unlock them using zero-knowledge proofs, and stateful zkapps that allow users to update, deposit, and withdraw from a zkapp using zero-knowledge proofs.
 Since zero-knowledge proofs can't be verified directly on Bitcoin (for lack of optimized opcodes) we use a multi-party committee to verify them off-chain and compute a single on-chain signature.
 The protocol is akin to a minimal layer 2 on top of Bitcoin that uses Bitcoin as a data-availability layer.
 Specifically, the committee in charge of verifying zero-knowledge proofs does not have to be connected to the chain as hashes of circuits (verifier keys) are stored in UTXOs on-chain, and the latest state of a (stateful) application is also stored and kept on-chain.

 keywords: Bitcoin, UTXO, zero-knowledge proofs, ZKP, multi-party computation, MPC, L2